jojomi/git-config/README.md

 * it is **pretty portable** *(at least on unixoid systems with sh installed)*
 * best of all: **it's free and open-source** *(deploy it a hundred times for free if you need to)*

+Plus you sure can still use graphical tools for tasks like merging or diffing, no matter how much of your command-line experience you customized.

 How to use git-config
 ---------------------